gml3ff/quicktake100-guide/README.md

 ### 1. Download the QuickTake software

+> **_NOTE:_** In order to complete this step appropriately, you will need to configure VirtualBox Guest Additions.
+[See this page for more information](https://docs.oracle.com/cd/E36500_01/E36502/html/qs-guest-additions.html).

 Enable drag and drop on the Windows XP VM by selecting `Devices > Drag and Drop > Bidirectional`.
 After this simply download the [QuickTake software included in this repo](software/QuickTakeSoftware.zip) and drag it over to the Desktop in your Windows XP VM.

 Remember, this will only work if VirtualBox Guest Additions is already installed.
 All you have to do to install this is mount the Guest Additions .iso and complete the installation steps.
+[Instructions are here](https://docs.oracle.com/cd/E36500_01/E36502/html/qs-guest-additions.html)

 ![download button](images/downloadbutton.png)